 |Orange Crush using a super-sized dresden ruler|

-- Tips & Tricks With Tools & Templates: As the Queen of Tools and Templates, I rule my sewing room with my magic scepter.
+- Tips and Tricks With Tools and Templates: As the Queen of Tools and Templates, I rule my sewing room with my magic scepter.
 I have a trick to just about any difficult block, to make it bend to my command.
 I have tools for making:

 - Eight Pointed Stars (without any hand work or set in seams) using your standard rulers